 Increase the heat to high and keep an eye on the skillet.
 As soon as the water starts to boil, set a timer for the "al dente" cook time on the pasta box.

-Keep the water boiling for the entire cook time and stir frequently to keep the rigatoni from sticking to the bottom of the pan.
+Keep the water boiling for the entire cook time and stir frequently.

-The goal is for most of the water to have absorbed and evaporated by the time the timer goes off.
-The water left in the skillet will be creamy, easily coating the pasta.
+The goal is for most of the water to be absorbed and evaporated when the timer goes off.

-Remember, different pasta varieties absorb water at different rates, and water will evaporate differently based on the size of your skillet.
-If the water seems to be boiling away too quickly, its okay to add a bit more.
+Different pasta varieties absorb water at different rates, and water will evaporate differently based on the size of your skillet.
+If the water seems to be boiling away too quickly, it's okay to add a bit more.

-When the timer goes off, reduce the heat to low and add the parmesan cheese all at once.
+Reduce the heat and add the Parmesan cheese.
 Stir until it melts into a sauce.

-Remove from the heat, stir in the sliced chicken and half the fresh basil and give it a good stir to combine.
+Stir in the sliced chicken and half the fresh basil and stir to combine.

 That's it!
 That's how you make one pan spicy rigatoni chicken.
 A super easy pasta recipe with chicken.
 The whole process start-to-finish is about twenty minutes, and you've only used one pan!